Discover installed software inventory, and SQL Server instances and databases

 Performing software inventory helps identify and tailor a migration path to Azure for your workloads.
 Software inventory uses the Azure Migrate appliance to perform discovery, using server credentials.
 It is completely agentless- no agents are installed on the servers to collect this data.

 Before you start

-Deploy the Azure Migrate appliance
+Deploy and configure the Azure Migrate appliance

 - Review the requirements for deploying the Azure Migrate appliance.

 - Review the Azure URLs that the appliance will need to access in the public and government clouds.

 - Review data that the appliance collects during discovery and assessment.